ceph/ceph/doc/man/8/rbd.rst

   Protect a snapshot from deletion, so that clones can be made of it (see `rbd clone`).
 Snapshots must be protected before clones are made;
   protection implies that there exist dependent cloned children that refer to this snapshot.  `rbd clone` will fail on a nonprotected snapshot.

+  This requires format 2.

 :command:`snap` unprotect [*image-name*]
   Unprotect a snapshot from deletion (undo `snap protect`).
 If cloned children remain, `snap unprotect` fails.
 (Note that clones may exist in different pools than the parent snapshot.)

+  This requires format 2.

 :command:`map` [*image-name*]
   Maps the specified image to a block device via the rbd kernel module.